prog4biol/pfb2019/pfb.md

 #### What's the point?

 So much can be done with the `format()` function.
 Here is one last example, but not the last functionality of this function.
-Let truncate a long floating point number.
-The default is 6 decimal places.
+Let round a floating point number to fewer decimal places, starting with a lot.
+(The default is 6.)
 Note that the function rounds to the nearest decimal place, but not always exactly the way you expect because of the way computers represent decimals with 1s and 0s.

 ```python
 '{:f}'.format(3.141592653589793)